Wasapl/Fuel-VirtualBox-VBscripts/README.md

 1. In *functions* directory there is a vbscript modules with functions to comunicate with VirtualBox.
 You can use this functions in your own scripts.
-2. In *actions* directory there is scripts performing preparing VirtualBox environment and creating VMs for Fuel.
+2. In *actions* directory there is scripts performing preparing VirtualBox environment and creating VMs for Mirantis OpenStack.
-3. In *iso* directory you should put Fuel.iso file.
+3. In *iso* directory you should put MirantisOpenStack.iso file.
 4.  `launch.vbs` is the main script which executes actions in particular order to deploy Fuel.
-5.  `config.vbs` initialazes variables that shapes Fuel VMs.
+5.  `config.vbs` initialazes variables that shapes VMs.
 Please look it through before running `launch.vbs`

 If you need only part of all actions to be done comment unnecessary actions in `launch.vbs`.
 For example you have already configured VirtualBox, network interfaces and installed master node.